Oil based paints, stains and varnishes are hazardous to the environment and should NEVER be poured down the drain or put in the trash.

 Appropriate disposal will be accomplished at no charge to you.

-This program is a convenient way to sure that there are no accidental sticks of person coming in to contact with the needles during the collection and disposal of trash.
+This program is a convenient way to sure that there are no accidental sticks of person coming into contact with the needles during the collection and disposal of trash.

 DO NOT: